Skip to content

 • Naval theater: sea control patrols across the Aegiran Sea; submarine and surface operations against CSAT naval forces; coalition operations with WDP partners

-• Marines: training and rehearsal for the eastern islands recapture campaign; one Marine battalion deployed as expeditionary support to FSA Pacific Fleet equivalents
+• Marines: training and rehearsal for the eastern-islands recapture campaign; one Marine battalion deployed as expeditionary support to FSA Endorin Fleet equivalents

 • Army: garrison and coastal defense on the four federal islands; civil defense and displaced-population support